betukay/tic-tac-toe/README.md

 ## Usage

-The object of the game is to get three spaces in a row horizontally, vertically or diagonally.
+The object of the game is to get three spaces in a row horizontally, vertically, or diagonally.

 ## License